 As you can see, the configuration is otherwise very similar to a normal query.
 You provide a user name and password, configure the port and the user’s role if necessary, and specify the host name on which the database is running.
 Additionally, here you only need to enter the instance’s SID and the version of the database on which the instance is located.

-The information REMOTE_ORACLE_HOME will then be specified if the querying server does not have a local Oracle-installation and only has the use of the client.
-In this case there is unfortunately no other possibility for accessing this path.
+The information REMOTE_ORACLE_HOME will then be specified if the querying server does not have a local Oracle-installation and only uses that of the client.
+In such a case there is unfortunately no other possibility for accessing this path.
 In the example the regular path for the client has been specified.

 5.1.
 Standby-databases without Data Guard